January 3, 2018

 A Neglected Sears Verona

-The Sears Verona was a "high class" Dutch Colonial Revival, according to the company.
-In the Chicago area, you can find Veronas in affluent areas that experienced rapid growth during the 1920's, including Evanston, Oak Park, River Forest, and Wilmette.
+The Sears Verona was marketed as a "high class" Dutch Colonial Revival, and it truly was one of the more refined designs in the Sears Modern Homes line.
+In the Chicago area, you can find Veronas in affluent suburbs that experienced rapid growth during the 1920's, including Evanston, Oak Park, River Forest, and Wilmette.

-Special thanks to Jean Crockett of the Lombard Historical Society for taking these photos.
+Special thanks to Jean Cooper of the Lombard Historical Society for all photos (unless otherwise noted).

 Sears Verona from the 1923 Modern Homes catalog.

-The Colonial door as shown in the Sears Building Materials catalog.
+The same Colonial door as shown in the Sears Building Materials catalog.

 The Verona had upscale features like large room sizes, a formal reception hall, a first floor powder room, a breakfast alcove, and two ground floor porches.